migenius/realityserver-client/static/tutorials/browser-rendering.md

                                   `${image.result == 1 ? "(converged)" :""}`);
 });
 ```
-{@link RS.Helpers.html_image_display} is a utility function for image display.
+{@link RS.Utils.html_image_display} is a utility function for image display.
 It returns a function that will display a rendered image in the Image element provided.
 Passing this as an event handler is all that's needed for image display.

 We also register a second event handler to display render progress.